supercollider/supercollider/README_MACOS.md

 The Qt framework is used for the SC-IDE, and to provide a graphical toolkit for the sclang language interpreter for users to build their own GUIs.

-The 3.8 release does not currently support building on OS X without also building the IDE.
+The 3.8 release does not currently support building on macOS without also building the IDE.
 It is also not currently possible to build sclang without Qt.

 This should be fixed at some point (its a build tool configuration issue).
-Until then these build flags do not work on OS X:
+Until then these build flags do not work on macOS:

 `-DSC_IDE=OFF`